jonmartin721/VirtualCryptoTrading/README.md

 ### Instructions

 For this application, you should run EchoServer before running EchoClient.
-Just type in 'localhost' if you're using the same machine, or you can type in the IP address if you know it.
+Just type in 'localhost' if you're using the same machine, or you can type in the IP address if you know it (see picture 1 below).
+After you set-up your login information and username, you will see a selection menu (picture 2).
+From this menu, you can navigate to different parts of the program like viewing how much is in your wallet, adding to your wallet, browsing current cryptocurrencies and trades.
+You can even establish some financial goals you'd like to set for your portfolio.
+You can move money into your wallet via the 'Deposit USD' option and also withdraw from your wallet.
+Changing or updating your password is an integral part of any proper application and even though we did not implement encryption the basic functionality of authentication is available via serialization of the files.
+Obviously if this was published application encryption would have to be implemented.

+There is also a help feature that explains all the menu options in detail.
+And finally the save and exit options when the use is done with the program.
+The final feature display the user's exit balance in USD along with the value of total holdings.
+Many safeguards have been implemented to catch any exceptions that might be thrown so the program with run relatively error-free.

 ### Features